Daniel-Gehlen/node-podcast-management-typescript-http-module/README.md

 4. Offer subscription management functionalities.
 5. Provide audience analytics for producers.

+**RSS** (Really Simple Syndication) is a web content distribution format.
+It allows users to subscribe to updates from websites, blogs, news, and podcasts automatically, without needing to visit the site manually.

+In the case of **podcasts**, an **RSS feed** is essential for distributing episodes to podcast platforms (like Spotify, Apple Podcasts, Google Podcasts, etc.).
+An RSS feed contains information about the episodes, such as the title, description, download link, publication date, and other metadata.

+Here’s how it works:
+1. **Podcast Producer**: Creates new episodes and publishes them on their server, along with an updated RSS feed.
+2. **RSS Feed**: The feed, which is an XML file, lists all the episodes and their details.
+3. **Podcast Aggregators**: Applications or platforms periodically check this RSS feed.
+When a new episode is detected, it is automatically added to the platform and made available to listeners.
+4. **Listeners**: Users can subscribe to the podcast via the RSS feed.
+When new episodes are released, they are automatically notified or can download the content.

+RSS makes it easy to distribute and consume content in an automated and efficient way.

 **Approach Taken:**
 To meet the project requirements, we adopted the following technical approaches: